hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-livesql.md

 ### Set Up a Maven Project

 If you are using a plain text editor (such as Notepad) you can create an empty folder and add the files as described in the steps below.
 Alternatively, you can use your favorite IDE to create a blank Maven project.

-The `pom.xml` will include:

-- The Spring Boot Starter dependency and the Spring Boot Plugin
-- The JDBC driver dependency according to your specific database
-- The HotRod Libraries
-- The HotRod Generator Plugin

-The complete `pom.xml` file will look like:
+Create the following `pom.xml` file:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"